Spectrologer/Chress/docs/MAGIC_NUMBERS_REFACTOR.md

 # Magic Numbers Elimination - Refactoring Summary

 ## Overview
-This document summarizes the refactoring effort to eliminate magic numbers throughout the Chress codebase.
+This document summarizes the refactoring effort to eliminate magic numbers throughout the Chesse codebase.
 Magic numbers are hardcoded numeric literals that make code difficult to understand and maintain.
 They have been replaced with well-named constants organized in centralized configuration files.

 ## Problem Statement
 The codebase contained **325+ magic number instances** across multiple categories: